JubierA/AWS_Sample_Repo/README.md

 This README has been created based on a machine running on Mac, so some of the Windows instructions may be lacking, please fill in any gaps found.
+This repo is being built alongside learning so there's no timeline nor goal in mind for this repo.
+It's being designed, currently, to be a bare-bones repo that has enough to start new projects with but is not intended to actually do anything with beyond some testing.
+The idea will be that it'll be developed on a Mac, for AWS via terraform and using python.
+There's scope to add Docker but knowledge is limited still.

 # Required Installation